Trump doubles down on threat to Iranian cultural sites

 "And we should be focused on targeting the folks that are involved in conducting terrorism, the folks that are putting down their own people," Hurd added.

-House Speaker Nancy Pelosi is this week expected to introduce and vote on a War Powers Resolution to limit the President’s military actions regarding Iran.
+Speaker Nancy Pelosi, D-Calif., is expected to introduce a War Powers Resolution in the House this week to limit the president’s military actions regarding Iran.

 Trump on Sunday night also sounded a note of defiance over the news that Iraq's Parliament voted to expel U.S. troops from the country.
 He said military personnel would not leave unless Iraq pays the U.S. back for an air base there.